Degree awarding powers

 Application and assessment

-Our guidance on how to apply [LINK to RA12] explains in detail what providers will need to do.
+Our guidance on how to apply explains in detail what providers will need to do.
 But we have also listed some top tips on how to prepare:

 - Structure your self-assessment by each criteria and underpinning evidence requirement.
 Use narrative and evidence to clearly set out how you meet (or intend to meet) the criteria and all evidence requirements.